Maharishi International University: Consciousness-Based Education

 MIU is committed to achieving its goals through Consciousness-Based Education (CBE) which aims to unfold "creative potential" and create life in harmony with the laws of nature.
 CBE includes traditional subjects while simultaneously cultivating the student's potential from within.
 As a component of Consciousness-Based Education, students and faculty practice the Transcendental Meditation technique twice daily.
 Both Consciousness-Based Education and Science of Creative Intelligence (SCI) are said to include the personal experience and intellectual understanding of consciousness.
 Classes at MIU present subjects such as art, economics, physics, literature, and psychology in the context of these universal principles of consciousness.
 Before 2009 MIU freshmen and transfer students began their first semester with the 33-lesson SCI course.
-The university president, Morris, has credited the knowledge and principles of SCI with contributing to the success of its graduates and SCI degrees have been awarded to Morris, Doug Henning, Mike Tompkins, Benjamin Feldman, the finance minister for Global Country of World Peace, best-selling author John Gray, and "Invincible Defense Technology" expert David R. Leffler.
+The university president, Morris, has credited the knowledge and principles of SCI with contributing to the success of its graduates and SCI degrees have been awarded to Morris, Doug Henning, Mike Tompkins, Benjamin Feldman, the finance minister for Global Country of World Peace, and author John Gray.

 Programs

 The university offers Bachelor of Arts degrees in 13 areas including Vedic science and sustainable living.
 According to a 2006 report in The Des Moines Register, MIU "is establishing itself as a leader in sustainable living architecture" among Iowa's colleges and universities and offers a sustainable living program.
 The program includes a BS in Sustainable Living and an MBA in Sustainable Business.
 MIU is listed with the Institute for Sustainability as a university that offers eco-curriculums and a Bachelor of Science in "sustainable living/environmental science" which teaches students methods for designing and maintaining environmentally friendly communities.
 Course content includes sustainable practices for agriculture, technology, architecture, landscape design, business and the ecology of living systems.

 MIU is reported to be the only university in the U.S. that offers a PhD degree in the Neuroscience of Human Consciousness.
 The university participates in a state-sponsored, fast-track license program for school teachers.

 MIU also offers undergraduate programs in China.
-According to the CityTownInfo web site, MIU has more degree programs than 86% of colleges of similar size, and more degrees in conservation and resource management than 93% of all other colleges.